-As noted in the "Background" section above, the petitioner filed a request for review of Inmax, Region and an additional 15 companies on July 31, 2017.
-Commerce initiated a review on each of these companies but, on December 8, 2017, the petitioner filed a withdrawal of its request for review for the following companies: Airlift Trans Oceanic Pvt.
-Ltd.; Astrotech Steels Private Ltd.; Caribbean International Co.
-Ltd.; Dahnay Logistics Pvt.
-Ltd.; Flyjac Logistics Private Ltd.; Full Well Freight (Thailand) Co.; Hecny Transportation; Orient Express Container Co., Ltd.; Jinhai Hardware Co.
-Ltd.; Orient Containers Sdn.
-Bhd.; Scanwell Logistics (Malaysia) Sdn Bhd; Shanghai Haoray International Trade Co.
-Ltd.; Sino Connections Logistics; Tag Fasteners Sdn.
-Bhd.; and Topocean Consolidation Services.
+As noted in the "Background" section above, the petitioner filed a request for review of Inmax, Region, and an additional five companies on July 31, 2018 and we initiated a review of these companies.
+However, on October 18, 2018, the petitioner filed a withdrawal of its request for review of Astrotech Steels Private Limited; Caribbean International Co.
+Ltd.; Chia Pao Metal Co., Ltd.; Jinhai Hardware Co.
+Ltd.; and Tag Fasteners Sdn.
+Bhd.
 As no other party requested a review of these companies and in response to the petitioner's timely filed withdrawal request, we are rescinding the administrative review in part, pursuant to 19 CFR 351.213(d)(1), with respect to these companies.

-DISCUSSION OF THE METHODOLOGY
+V. DISCUSSION OF THE METHODOLOGY

-Collapsing of Affiliated Companies
+A. Collapsing of Affiliated Companies